Klutix/React-Github-API-Integration-DEMO/README.md

 Now using mkdir create a new folder you want the project to live and cd into that folder.

-Once inside enter into the command the following..
+Once inside enter into cmd the following..

 ```bash
 create-react-app YOUR_PROJECT_NAME